-(d) The respondent or petitioning attorney shall be responsible for and shall pay a reasonable fee to the practice monitor, and the payment of such fee shall be a condition of reinstatement pursuant to Section 30.
-The practice monitor shall make application to the Board for an award of fees and shall file with the application an affidavit and such other documentary evidence as the practice monitor deems appropriate documenting the hours expended and the fees incurred, and shall serve a copy of the same on the respondent or petitioning attorney.
+(d) The respondent or petitioning attorney shall be responsible for and shall pay a reasonable fee to the practice monitor, and, where applicable, the payment of such fee shall be a condition of reinstatement pursuant to Section 30.
+The practice monitor may make application to the Board Chair for an award of fees and shall file with the application an affidavit or a declaration under penalty of perjury and such other documentary evidence as the practice monitor deems appropriate documenting the hours expended and the fees incurred, and shall serve a copy of the same on the respondent or petitioning attorney.
 Such proof shall create a rebuttable presumption as to the necessity and reasonableness of the hours expended and the fees incurred.
-The respondent or petitioning attorney may within fifteen days after the practice monitor's application submit to the Board and serve on the practice monitor any response in opposition to the application for an award of fees.
+The respondent or petitioning attorney may within fifteen days after the practice monitor's application submit to the Board Chair and serve on the practice monitor any response in opposition to the application for an award of fees.
 The burden shall be upon respondent or petitioning attorney to prove by a preponderance of the evidence that the hours expended or fees incurred by the practice monitor were unnecessary or unreasonable.
-The practice monitor or the respondent or petitioning attorney may request a hearing before a hearing panel, in which event, the hearing panel shall promptly schedule the same.
-The hearing panel shall within fifteen days from the conclusion of such hearing submit its findings and judgment with respect to the practice monitor's application for the award of fees.
+The practice monitor or the respondent or petitioning attorney may request a hearing before a panel, in which event the panel shall promptly schedule the same.
+The panel shall within fifteen days from the conclusion of such hearing submit to the Board its findings and judgment with respect to the practice monitor's application for the award of fees.
+There shall be no petition for rehearing.
+The Board shall review the panel's findings and judgment and shall either enter the panel's judgment or modify the same and enter judgment as modified.
 In the event no hearing is requested, the Board shall within fifteen days from the date on which the respondent or petitioning attorney's response is due or is submitted, whichever is earlier, enter a judgment with respect to the practice monitor's application for the award of fees.
+There shall be no other or further relief with respect to an application for the award of practice monitor fees.
+Nothing herein shall prohibit the practice monitor from providing these services pro bono.
+A practice monitor who elects to provide services pro bono may include the hours providing such services on his or her annual pro bono reporting statement under the category of "hours providing legal services to improve the law, the legal system, or the legal profession."